That estimated dollar amount results from a 31.5% increase from $30 billion five years earlier in 2018.

 Libya’s top 10 exports accounted for 99.8% of the overall value of its global shipments.

-The leading decliner among Libya’s top 10 export categories was gems and precious metals, pulled down by a -41.9% year-over-year drop.
+The leading decliner among Libya’s top 10 export categories was gems and precious metals, thanks to a -92.9% year-over-year drop mainly due to lower gold sales.

 Products Driving Libya’s Best Trade Surpluses